mattearly/AncientArcher/design.md

 Ancient Archer is a work in progress.

-Metrics: How many games have been built with it.
-How much functionality does it encompass.
+Metrics: How many games have been built with it?
+How much functionality does it encompass?
+How stable is it?
+Does it have tests?
+Is it ready for use?
+Is it properly licensed?
+Is it properly accredited?

 #### Milestones

-Ancient Archer is being used for a sequence of custom games to built.
+Ancient Archer is being used for a sequence of custom games to be built.
 It should be a new animal by the end of this 10 game project.
+One game is being worked on per week.

 Start Date: April 28, 2019